MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/recover-from-golden-gmsa-attack.md

 # How to recover from a Golden gMSA attack

-This article describes an approach to repairing group Managed Service Account (gMSA) account credentials that are affected by a domain controller database exposure incident.
+This article describes an approach to repairing group Managed Service Account (gMSA) credentials that are affected by a domain controller database exposure incident.

 _Applies to:_ &nbsp; Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012